Common questions

 Why might my child’s teacher be conducting experimental research?

 Classroom innovation is an essential part of professional development for teachers, which allows them to adapt to new curricula, student needs, and other requirements.
+An experiment can help teachers gather the data necessary to make informed choices about which educational strategies are most effective.

 How can I get started writing my IRB protocol and Informed Consent statement?